NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 makeAPizza("wheat", "large", ["green peppers", "onions", "pepperoni"]);

-console.log(finishedPizza) // this will be undefined!
+console.log(finishedPizza) // THIS LIL BOOGER WILL BE UNDEFINED!
+Right now, the finishedPizza variable ONLY exists inside the function.

 ```